mwittig/restler/README.md

 Restler-base [![NPM Version](https://img.shields.io/npm/v/restler.svg?style=flat)](https://www.npmjs.com/package/restler) ![Node Version](https://img.shields.io/node/v/restler.svg?style=flat) ![Downloads](https://img.shields.io/npm/dm/restler.svg?style=flat) [![Build Status](https://travis-ci.org/mwittig/restler.svg?branch=master)](https://travis-ci.org/mwittig/restler)
 ============

-This is a fork a restler which has been created to include various bug fixes and improvements.
-Restler does not appear to be actively maintained at present.
+*Restler-base* is a fork of *restler* which does not appear to be actively maintained at present.
+The fork has been established to include various pull requests pending on the main project and to solve some issues beyond this.
+The fork is used as a baselone for the *[restler-promise](https://www.npmjs.com/package/restler-promise)* project.
 Restler
 ------------